-Examples of unexcused absences
+Examples of unexcused absences:

 - Missing school without telling the school in advance

-If you know your child will miss school ahead of time, it is better to tell the school before.
+If you know your child will miss school ahead of time, tell the school.
 Sometimes, the absence is unexpected.
 That is okay.
 Call the school in the morning or the next day.

-What do my children need for school?
+What does my child need for school?

-How will my children get to school?
+How will my child get to school?

 The school district website will have information on busing and transportation.
 It will tell you where to wait for the bus and what time the bus will be at the stop.
 Contact the school secretary about transportation information.